 Nestled in the Broadway Shopping Centre Mall in Regina, SK, Tangles Hair & Beauty Salon opened in May of 1998 to serve men, women, and children in a warm, welcoming environment.
-Owned and operated by Destinee Peter, the salon has become a neighbourhood staple.
-Initially working as a stylist at Tangles, Destinee eventually took over ownership and has build her own stellar team from the ground up.
+Owned and operated by Destinee Peter, the salon has become a neighborhood staple.
+Initially working as a stylist at Tangles, Destinee eventually took over ownership and has built her own stellar team from the ground up.

-POW Self Defence
+POW Self Defense

 Miyosiwin Salon Spa

 Miyosiwin (meaning “Beauty” in the Cree language) was founded by Jennifer Dubois who is from George Gordon First Nation in Saskatchewan.
 Miyosiwin Salon Spa offers top quality professional services from hair cutting, blowouts, updos, hair colors inspired by modern day fashion trends to body wraps, facials, skin care and much more.
 After a fire caused extensive damage to the salon last year, founder Jennifer had to learn the power of resilience.
 However, after significant renovations and an outpouring of community support Miyosiwin was able to reopen a year later.

 Complete Martial Arts and Fitness

 Complete Martial Arts was founded by instructor AJ Scales, a third-degree Black Belt in Brazilian Jiu Jitsu.
 The studio offers classes for adults, teens and kids, as well as women-only programs.
 AJ has competed in mixed martial arts at the international level and is a passionate advocate for MMA in Regina